harsh1123/SharePoint-Downloader/OneDriveSub/README.md

 ### Synchronization

 - Uses Microsoft Graph API to access OneDrive files
-- Implements delta sync to efficiently track changes
+- Implements manual state tracking to efficiently track changes
 - Only downloads new or modified files
 - Preserves folder structure locally
 - Supports selective syncing (root-only, folder-specific, etc.)

-### Delta Sync
+### Manual State Tracking

-Delta sync is a key feature that makes this tool efficient:
+Manual state tracking is a key feature that makes this tool efficient:
 1. On first run, it downloads all files (based on your selected options)
-2. It saves a "delta link" provided by Microsoft Graph API
+2. It saves metadata about each file (ID, name, path, modification time, size)
-3. On subsequent runs, it uses this link to get only changes since the last sync
+3. On subsequent runs, it compares the current state with the saved state
+4. It only downloads files that are new or have changed
-4. This significantly reduces bandwidth usage and sync time
+5. This significantly reduces bandwidth usage and sync time

 ## Troubleshooting